YashinN/event_pro/README.md

 - Helmet middleware is installed to secure the node.js express portion of the application and apply security headers.
 - Jwt authentication is used to generate tokens for signed in users to access the application.
 - Google & Github authentication strategies are used to validate users.
-- Passwords are encryted and hashed.
+- Passwords are encrypted and hashed.
 - .env file is used to inject key backend variables.

 ## Deployment
-- Production build deployed on railways hosting services.
+- Production builds deployed on Railways hosting services.
-- Frontend & Backend deployed seperately for better scalability,performance and modularity.
+- Frontend & Backend are deployed separately for better scalability,performance and modularity.
-- Railways was chosen to host backend as it can host a express server with minimal configuration.
+- Railways was chosen to host backend as it can host an Express server with minimal configuration.
-- Railways was chosen to host frontend and backend to improve app performance and comunication between client,server & mongoDB database.
+- Railways was chosen to host frontend and backend to improve app performance and communication between client,server & mongoDB database.
 All aspects are hosted in the same region.

 ## Installation

-To install and run simply download the project install the required node modules and run npm start from the '/frontend' directory.
+To install and run simply download the project, install the required node modules and run npm start from the '/frontend' directory.

 #### `npm start`

 - Run 'npm start from '/frontend' directory ensure that the app is running on default  "http://localhost:3000".
-- The frontend portion of the app will run locally & connect to the backend hosted on railways.
+- The frontend portion of the app will run locally & connect to the backend hosted on Railways.

 #### Backend Configuration